pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

 StrBlob::StrBlob(): data(make_shared<vector<string>>()) { }
 StrBlob::StrBlob(initializer_list<string> il):
     data(make_shared<vector<string>>(il)) { }

+// copy, assign, destroy:
+// - use the default versions of the operations that copy, assign, and destroy objects of its type
+//   - memberwise: the default versions copy, assign, and destroy the object's members
+//     - StrBlob has only one data member, which is a shared_ptr
+//       - the vector allocated by StrBlob constructors is automatically destroyed when the reference count goes to 0

 // element access members
 void StrBlob::check(size_type i, const string &msg) const